reactjs/pl.react.dev/beta/src/pages/learn/managing-state.md

 <LearnMore path="/learn/preserving-and-resetting-state">

-Read **[Preserving and Resetting State](/learn/preserving-and-resetting-state)** to learn the lifetime of state and how to control it.
+Read **[Utrzymywanie i resetowanie stanu](/learn/preserving-and-resetting-state)** to learn the lifetime of state and how to control it.

 </LearnMore>